 A big header image is probably what your user will see when they first land on your site.
 This sets the stage for what users can expect from the rest of your website.
 You will need to decide between having a nice header image or including a slider on your site.
-A header image needs to be a high quality image that looks good on any screen.
+A header image needs to be a high-quality image that looks good on any screen.
 If it is too busy it can distract from the main content or the call to action.
 You can use header images to grab the attention of your site visitors and encourage them to take action or to keep scrolling down.

-The Rosa is a restaurant that has an inviting header image that blends right in to their site.
+The Rosa is a restaurant that has an inviting header image that blends right into their site.
 It’s inviting and works well with the rest of their site.
 They use the same darker images throughout and it creates a nice harmony when users scroll.
 They also chose an image that would allow them to incorporate text in the middle and not create a cluttered look on the edges.
 You’ll find a similar aesthetic with the service pages on our site as you explore the services we offer.

-In basic website design you will want to avoid too much movement.
+In basic website design, you will want to avoid too much movement.
 Sliders can be simple but they can also present some problems that many people do not foresee.
 If you have text over each image, you will need to make sure the timing is right and that users have enough time to read and process the information.
 Sometimes sliders don’t convert well to mobile.
 It can be difficult to get everything looking right on your desktop not to mention on mobile.

-If you already have a slider on your site or have images that you think you want use for a slider ask yourself these questions first.
+If you already have a slider on your site or have images that you think you want to use for a slider ask yourself these questions first.

 - Do these images speak to my brand?
 Every image on your slider needs to 100% make sense and reflect your branding.
 If it doesn’t, get rid of it.

 - Are they all strong images?
-High quality images create trust.
-Low quality images look unprofessional.
+High-quality images create trust.
+Low-quality images look unprofessional.

 - Do you really need all five of those images on a carousel?
 Your website visitors may not even stick around long enough to see all five images.
 They want to get to the important part of your site (the content).

 Sliders can cause confusion if they are executed poorly.
-If you want your site visitors to have a great experience on your site, consider a high quality hero image.
+If you want your site visitors to have a great experience on your site, consider a high-quality hero image.
 If you must have a slider, talk it over with an expert.
 They can get you set up and help you troubleshoot the headaches that come with rotating images.